Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 the --port option.

 **Note:** If you don't assign a `run-id` identifier, `mlagents-learn` uses the default string, "ppo".
-You can delete the folders under the `results` directory to clear out old statistics.
+You can delete the folders under the `summaries` directory to clear out old statistics.

 On the left side of the TensorBoard window, you can select which of the training